open-telemetry/opentelemetry.io/content/en/docs/getting-started/dev.md

 weight: 2
 ---

-OpenTelemetry can help you with that!
+OpenTelemetry can help you!
 To accomplish your goals of having your dependencies instrumented automatically and instrumenting your own code with our API manually, we recommend that you learn the following concepts first: